Finding Fantasy Value: A Very Early Analysis of Fantasy Football for 2026

 Overvalued Players

-Players with the largest negative isotonic residuals — being drafted earlier than their projected VORP justifies relative to positional peers.
+Players with the most negative isotonic residuals, meaning they are being drafted earlier than their projected VORP justifies relative to their position.

 Honest Limitations